Saturday, August 16, 2025

 The key is knowing the right way.
 Don't assume to know the right way until you do!
 Don't assume to think you are in the right way until you are!

 Do not miss the truth here!
 Do not think yourself better off than David because the holes in your boat may be smaller.
 It is folly to think that you are better off than David.
-If we are all sinking from holes of our own making, is there really any solace to be found in the idea that I am sinking more slowly than my neighbor?
+If we are all sinking from holes both of our own making, and as a result of the fall, is there really any solace to be found in the idea that I am sinking more slowly than my neighbor?

 David is no more separated from God than we are.
 Perhaps I have kept only one law while my neighbor has kept ninety and nine.
 The gulf that remains between each of us and God is nevertheless infinite.
 We need to do exactly what David needs to do: repentantly fall down before the Lord and rely on his merits to save.